pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="TILLEUX">

 <p><span class="speaker" data-speaker="TILLEUX">MR. TILLEUX</span>: If I might return to one point mentioned by Mr. Lydenberg a while ago, most of us know where we
-can find material when we want it, but when we take into <span style="page" id="page46">[p.46]</span> consideration the student working on a Master's dissertation perhaps in Southwestern Nevada, he may not know where that material is available, and that is the type of person who needs it badly, and usually when he asks for it is when he has
+can find material when we want it, but when we take into <span class="page" id="page46">[p.46]</span> consideration the student working on a Master's dissertation perhaps in Southwestern Nevada, he may not know where that material is available, and that is the type of person who needs it badly, and usually when he asks for it is when he has